 E645 must be thoroughly dried before curing.
 Drying may be accomplished at room temperature or by forced drying in circulating air ovens.
 If all of the solvent is not removed before curing, blisters or weakening of the adhesive film will result.
 Thick or highly diluted films will take longer to dry.
 At normal room temperatures, air drying may take 4-8 hours.
 For best results, force dry at 125F for 60 mins or at 200F for 10 minutes.
 Do not dry at temperatures above 250F (adhesive will start to cure at that temp).
 The adhesive dries to a tack free surface at room temperature.
 Coated parts may be stored before curing for periods of up to 6 months at room temperature.
 However, the adhesive film must be clean and dry.

 Heat Curing E645 Epoxy

 The hardening agent (Part II) of MagnaTac E645 is reactive above 250F.
 Normal cure temperatures at the glue line range from 265F-400F.
 Curing temperature below 375F are recommended because it is practically impossible to degrade the adhesive in that range even if the recommended curing time is exceeded.
 Before curing, Magna-Tac E645 is thermoplastic and flows freely as the temperature is raised.

 This allows the films to fuse to a stronger bond and assures complete "wetting" of the materials being bonded.
 For certain specialized applications, however, some users prefer to retard the normal flowout.
 This can be done by partially curing the adhesive at contact pressure only for about 1/4 to 1/2 the "minimum gel time" shown in figure 1.
 Any of the normal time and temperature cycles listed may then be used for subsequent curing... but with slightly increased pressure.

 Questions about this product?
-Our application specialists can help.
+Our team of adhesive specialists can help.
 Submit your questions and we'll get you answers right away.